burlachenkok/burlachenkok.github.io/_posts/2022-06-05-Cpp-Manual.md

 Before go into technical details about type conversion, let me be honest - it's hard to remember them, so possibly it is better to observe the big picture first:
 *The general requirement when converting integer types is the mathematical equivalence of the source and target values.*

-Now let's go into sublt technical details.
+Now let's go into sublte technical details.

 ## Prohibited conversions